-Wear light coloured, loose fitting clothes made from natural fibres like cotton to keep you cool and let sweat evaporate more easily.
+Light coloured, loose-fitting clothes made from natural fibres like cotton will let sweat evaporate more easily, helping to keep you cool.

-Drink plenty of water before, during and after exercise.
+Drink plenty of water before and during exercise.

 If you like to exercise outside, do it early in the day when the temperature is cooler and try to stay in the shade.